This post was most recently updated on March 28th, 2023.5 min read.

-I’m trying out a new, more long-form content on this blog – tell me what you think about it in the comments section below!
+I’m trying out new, more long-form content on this blog – tell me what you think about it in the comments section below!
 This article explains one of the only cryptocurrency initiatives I find to be kind of level-headed – Basic Attention Token – and the browser that’s pretty tightly coupled with it, Brave.

 Note: If you just want to skip all the banter and download the hecking browser, click this.

 As far as different cryptocurrencies go, there have been quite a few downs and lows in the last few years.
 The crazy bull market that saw tulip mania -like rush to invest into anything that was called an ICO (short for Initial Coin Offering), mostly by laymen who understand much about cryptocurrencies, but are greedy enough to chase a quick buck and not educated enough to vet the projects.
-I don’t intend to delve deeper into the behavioral science or the economics, but I admit to being disgusted enough by the trend that I blocked dozens of “cryptohustlers” and members of #HODLGANG.
+I don’t intend to delve deeper into behavioural science or economics, but I admit to being disgusted enough by the trend that I blocked dozens of “crypto-hustlers” and members of #HODLGANG.